-Tideway’s ambitious programme of public artwork is the subject of a new documentary film set to premiere as part of the Totally Thames Festival next month.
+Tideway’s ambitious programme of public artwork is the subject of a new documentary which premiered as part of the Totally Thames Festival in September.

 The film, Art on the Tideway, offers the first detailed look at a handful of the commissions, speaking with five artists and exploring a range of production techniques, from photography to bronze-work.